Banana Walnut Chocolate Chips Cookies- these delicious cookies are soft, chewy, and perfect for a snack or a lunch box.

 Step 2.
 Beat the butter and sugar until light and fluffy.

 Steps 3 and 4.
-Incorporate the eggs, one by one, making sure the mixture is smooth.
+Incorporate the eggs, making sure the mixture is smooth.

 Step 5.
 Add the mashed bananas.